How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 By Steve Livingston

-Most HMRC R&D tax credit enquiries run for 6 to 18 months from notice letter to closure.
+Most HMRC R&D tax credit enquiries resolve within 6 to 18 months from notice letter to closure.
 The timeline depends on claim complexity, how quickly you provide information, and whether HMRC finds issues that need deeper investigation.
 Understanding each stage helps you plan resources and manage stakeholder expectations.

 Table of Contents